gbraad-devenv/fedora/README.md

 $ toolbox create -i ghcr.io/gbraad-devenv/fedora/toolbox:41 devbox-fedora41
 ```

+> [!NOTE]
-Note: I strongly suggest against the use of Toolbx.
-(Too many issues when used with custom images)
+> I strongly suggest against the use of Toolbx.
+Too many issues when used with custom images that do not use `root`.

 Authors
 -------